John Calvin: Selected works

 Calvin wrote many letters to religious and political leaders throughout Europe, including this one sent to Edward VI of England.

-Calvin's first published work was a commentary of Seneca the Younger's De Clementia.
+Calvin's first published work was a commentary on Seneca the Younger's De Clementia.
 Published at his own expense in 1532, it showed that he was a humanist in the tradition of Erasmus with a thorough understanding of classical scholarship.
 His first theological work, the Psychopannychia, attempted to refute the doctrine of soul sleep as promulgated by the Anabaptists.
 Calvin probably wrote it during the period following Cop's speech, but it was not published until 1542 in Strasbourg.

 Calvin produced commentaries on most of the books of the Bible.
 His first commentary on Romans was published in 1540, and he planned to write commentaries on the entire New Testament.
-Six years passed before he wrote his second, a commentary on First Epistle to the Corinthians, but after that he devoted more attention to reaching his goal.
-Within four years he had published commentaries on all the Pauline epistles, and he also revised the commentary on Romans.
+Six years passed before he wrote his second, a commentary on First Epistle to the Corinthians, but after that, he devoted more attention to reaching his goal.
+Within four years, he had published commentaries on all the Pauline epistles, and he also revised the commentary on Romans.
 He then turned his attention to the general epistles, dedicating them to Edward VI of England.
-By 1555 he had completed his work on the New Testament, finishing with the Acts and the Gospels (he omitted only the brief second and third Epistles of John and the Book of Revelation).
+By 1555, he had completed his work on the New Testament, finishing with the Acts and the Gospels (he omitted only the brief second and third Epistles of John and the Book of Revelation).
 For the Old Testament, he wrote commentaries on Isaiah, the books of the Pentateuch, the Psalms, and Joshua.
 The material for the commentaries often originated from lectures to students and ministers that he reworked for publication.
 From 1557 onwards, he could not find the time to continue this method, and he gave permission for his lectures to be published from stenographers' notes.
 These Praelectiones covered the minor prophets, Daniel, Jeremiah, Lamentations, and part of Ezekiel.